JonJagger/cyber-dojo/readme.txt

 backwards and forwards.
 As you move forwards and backwards using the
 << < > >> buttons the server will stay on the same file if it continues to
 have a diff.
 If it cannot do this (because the file has been renamed or deleted or has not changed) the server will open the file with the most changes.
-Whichever file is initially opened the display will autoscroll to the first diff-chunk.
+When a file is initially opened it autoscroll to that file's first diff-chunk.
-Clicking on the filename should auto-scroll to the next diff-chunk in the file (but there is a bug in that somewhere).
-Clicking the red no-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off.
+Reclicking on the filename auto-scrolls to the next diff-chunk in the file Clicking the red no-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off for that file's diff.
-Clicking the green no-of-lines-added button (to the right of the filename) will toggle the added lines on/off.
+Clicking the green no-of-lines-added button (to the right of the filename) will toggle the added lines on/off for that file's diff.

 The diff is a diff between two traffic-lights.
 If you click on an animals 13th traffic-light (on the dashboard) then the diff page will show the diff between